 Harvest

-- September is harvest month for your Zones as well.
+- September is also harvest month for your Zones.
 You should be harvesting everything as it ripens in your garden now.
-Make sure you know your first frost dates in your area and stay ahead of them, so the first frost won’t take you by surprise, killing your crops and your last harvest.
+Make sure you know your first frost dates in your area and stay ahead of them so the first frost won’t take you by surprise and kill your crops and your last harvest.

 - Depending on when your first frost is expected, you might start harvesting your green tomatoes.
-You can bring them indoors, wrap them up in newspaper, store them in a cool location, and still enjoy tomatoes after the frost.
-If you have the space, pull the entire tomato plant up by the roots and hang it upside down in a room that is at least 60°F with stable temperature.
-The tomatoes will ripen on the vine and give you homegrown tomato taste after the freeze sets in.
+You can bring them indoors, wrap them in newspaper, store them in a cool location, and still enjoy tomatoes after the frost.
+If you have the space, pull the entire tomato plant up by the roots and hang it upside down in a room that is at least 60°F and stable.
+The tomatoes will ripen on the vine and give you a homegrown tomato taste after the freeze sets in.

 - Keep a close eye on your onions, as they should be ready for harvest, or almost so.
 Before storing them, cure them to keep the skins from being damaged and allowing rot to form.
 Harvest by giving the bulb a twist before pulling and leave them outdoors right on top of the soil for approximately a week if it won’t frost, or inside on newspaper in a room with stable temperature and good ventilation.
 The outer layer will have time to toughen up and not get damaged as easily.